 In 2018 Kodak made a big statement and renewed its commitment to film by bringing back Kodak Ektachrome – a film range it had completely discontinued 5 years previously.
 Ektachrome E100 is a E6 film, sometimes known as colour reversal or slide film – which gives you get a positive rather than a negative.
 We thought it was about time we tried a roll out.
-So, for our Kodak Ektachrome 100 Film Review we put a roll in our Olympus mju II and took it around Brixton.
+So, for our Kodak Ektachrome 100 Film Review we put a roll of 35mm in our Olympus mju II and took it around Brixton.

 We knew that Kodak Ektachrome 100, and E6 film generally, are known for extremely fine grain, and clean colours.
 And it is the colours that are the first thing you notice when you see the photos.
 We are really impressed at how the film has handled colour tones.
 Bright colours like the reds really pop, and natural tones such as the blues and greens remain true to life.
 If colour accuracy is important to you, then you have to try this film.

 It is also worth noting how well the films scanned.
 These images were developed and scanned at home, but the files needed very little adjustment post-scanning – which is really a testament to the quality of the film.